 Under a parole system, an offender generally receives what's called an indeterminate sentence, which has a maximum term and sometimes a minimum term of imprisonment (say 15 to 20 years).
 The sentence is indeterminate because the offender's actual release date is unknown.

-Parole helps a previously incarcerated person establish a life in mainstream society under the guidance of a parole officer.
+Parole can help a previously incarcerated person establish a life in mainstream society under the guidance of a parole officer.
 For example, being on parole is supposed to help recently released prisoners get their housing and employment in order.
 Parole is also designed to protect society by requiring former offenders to follow certain conditions.
 (See Parole Conditions.)
 The idea is that these conditions will help them succeed and keep them from reoffending.

 Parole eligibility differs from place to place; each jurisdiction specifies when a prisoner becomes eligible for consideration.

 Factors beyond sentence length also determine the point of parole eligibility.
 In Louisiana, for example, eligibility dates are based on a number of elements, including:

-If the sentence length is indeterminate, as with a life sentence, in order to determine eligibility dates, states may look at factors that include:
+If the maximum sentence length is indeterminate, as with a life sentence, in order to determine eligibility dates, states may look at factors that include:

-In Colorado, for instance, after an eligible offender applies for parole, the Parole Board conducts an application hearing.
+In Colorado, for instance, after an eligible offender applies for parole, the parole board conducts an application hearing.
 During the hearing, the board will consider:

 The victim of the crime may be able to attend the hearing.
 (Colo.
-Rev. Stat. § 17-22.5-404.)
+Rev. Stat. §§ 17-2-214, 17-22.5-404 (2021).)

 Generally, if parole is denied, the board will indicate when the inmate becomes eligible for another parole review and will list factors the inmate needs to work on.
 An inmate may be able to appeal a denial.